royoelen/hanze-python-qtl-workshop/docs/source/input_files.rst

 Expression file
 ------------

 The expression file is geuvadis_normalised_gene_expression_adjusted27082018.txt.
 It is a large file that contains the expression of all genes for all participans that were included in the study.
 It is a gene by sample matrix.
 As you can see, each gene-sample combination is a number.
 This number represents the (relative) expression of that gene for that donor.
-We have subsets of this data for chromosome 6 and 22, which are smaller and easier to work with when testing
+We have subsets of this data for chromosome 6 and 22, which are smaller and easier to work with when testing.

 .. _expression:

 Expression annotations
 ------------

 The genes we have measured the expression for, are located in specific positions in the genome.
-The file gene_locations.txt tells us where they are
+The file gene_locations.txt tells us where the genes are positioned on the genome.

 .. _genotype: